-Spoken word is a collective term for any kind of poetry that is performed aloud.
-It includes poetry readings, slams, comedic texts, jazz poetry and even hiphop music.
+Spoken word is a comprehensive term encompassing various forms of poetry performed aloud, including poetry readings, slams, comedic texts, jazz poetry, and even elements of Hip Hop music.

-With Def Jam producing the show and and the contemporaneous rise of conscious “backpack rap“ due to the success of “anti-industry” labels like Rawkus Records, it was an awesome idea to invite Rawkus-signed MC and actor Mos Def (nowadays known as Yasiin Bey) to be the show’s regular host.
+Given Def Jam’s involvement in producing the show and the contemporaneous rise of conscious “backpack rap” attributed to the success of “anti-industry” labels like Rawkus Records, it was a brilliant decision to have Mos Def (now known as Yasiin Bey), an MC and actor signed to Rawkus, as the show’s regular host.

-Throughout that time artists ranging from Saul Williams, Amiri Baraka, The Last Poets, Alix Olson, Sonya Sanchez, Cedric the Entertainer, Dave Chapelle, Jamie Foxx, Jill Scott to Common, KRS-One, Ruby Dee, Mike Epps, Lauryn Hill, Alicia Keys and DMX graced the stage and gave a long overlooked art form finally a well-deserved place on TV.
+During that time, a multitude of artists graced the stage, including Saul Williams, Amiri Baraka, The Last Poets, Alix Olson, Sonya Sanchez, Cedric the Entertainer, Dave Chappelle, Jamie Foxx, Jill Scott, Common, KRS-One, Ruby Dee, Mike Epps, Lauryn Hill, Alicia Keys, and DMX.
+Their performances not only elevated the art form but also secured a long-overdue recognition for spoken word poetry on television.

-A Broadway adaption started also in 2002 featuring the likes of Beau Sia, Black Ice, Suheir Hammad, Staceyann Chin, Lemon, Steve Coleman, Georgia Me and Mayday del Valle.
+In 2002, a Broadway adaptation of the show emerged, featuring notable figures like Beau Sia, Black Ice, Suheir Hammad, Staceyann Chin, Lemon, Steve Coleman, Georgia Me, and Mayday del Valle.

-The show went on to win the prestigeous Tony Award for Best Special Theatrical Event and even toured internationally.
+Def Poetry Jam went on to win the prestigious Tony Award for Best Special Theatrical Event and embarked on international tours.